mjordan/createbag/README.md

 * Runs on Linux and Windows (after installation of prerequisites).
 Will likely run on OS X as well - testers welcome.
 * Uses standard Graphical User Interface file/directory browser to allow user to select which directory to create Bag from.
 * Configuration options:
+    * The ability to specify which configuration file to use (as a command-line parameter)
     * Definition of the title of the main application window and the file chooser window title
     * Definition of custom BagIt tags
     * Options to enable some auto-generated BagIt tags (currently Source-Directory and Source-User)
     * Choice of checksum algorithms (md5, sha1, sha256, and sha512)
     * The option to define a list of "shortcuts" (i.e., links to directories) that appear in the file chooser dialog box.
-    * The ability to specify which configuration file to use (as a command-line parameter)
+    * The option to copy the contents of the selected directory to specific destination directory before creating the Bag.
+Note that since the Bag is created from the copy, checksums are generated for the copies, not the original files.

-An important option is 'create_bag_in'.
-If this is not set, the Bag is created in the selected directory and its contents are rearranged into a Bag structure.
+This last option, the 'create_bag_in' option, is important.
+If this is not set, the Bag is created in the directory selected by theuser and its contents are rearranged into a Bag structure.
 The value of this option is set to '/tmp' by default; *Windows users will need to set it manually before running the utility.*

-to copy the contents of the selected directory to specific destination directory before creating the Bag.
-Note that since the Bag is created from the copy, checksums are generated for the copies, not the original files.

 ## Dependencies